 Factors You Need To Know About Air Compressors

-Pneumatic nail guns are special types of nail guns that work using the potential energy of compressed air.
 These guns typically only need short bursts of air whenever the nail needs to be fired.
 Therefore, small and portable air compressors often suffice.
-However, depending on your nailer and your usage, you may need larger compressors.
+However, depending on your nailer and how much you want to be able to use it, you might need a larger compressor.

 Flow Rate or CFM